aleksifuna/alx-higher_level_programming/0x0A-python-inheritance/README.md

 ## Tasks
 =========
-1. 0-lookup.py:  a function that returns the list of available attributes and methods of an object
+1. 0-lookup.py:  a function that returns the list of available attributes and methods of an object2.
+1-my_list.py, tests/1-my_list.txt : a class that inherits from list with a public instance \
+	method that prints the list that is sorted in ascending order